xmusjackson/android_kernel_lge_lmg820/README.md

 The kernel should now be working.
-I am not finished making changes, and I'd also like to merge some kernel updates as well at some point, but for now, this is a better kernel for out LG G8's, namely because we can compile modules against this source for use inside of android.
+I am not finished making changes, and I'd also like to merge some kernel updates as well at some point, but for now, this is a better kernel for our LG G8's, namely because we can compile modules against this source for use inside of android.